Swydo/blaze-apollo/README.md

   });
 });
 ```

+GraphQL subscribtions initiated with `gqlSubscribe` will automatically be unsubscribed when the template is destroyed!

 ## Deep dive into the API
 The example above is great for a quick setup, but sometimes you need more control.
 We can do that by catching the result of the query.
 This gives us a `Result` variable with a reactive `get()` method, just like any ReactiveVar: